Campland Information, Rules & RegulationsOur primary goal is to make Campland on the Bay a happy, safe and relaxed place to vacation.

 Fire Extinguishers are located throughout the Resort, as noted on the Resort Map in the Resort Services Directory.

 Yes, we have wildlife.
-We border the Kendall Frost Wildlife Preserve.
+We border the Kendall Frost Marsh Reserve.
 Wildlife is protected in California and at Campland.
 The animals may be admired, but not handled or fed.
 It is a felony to harm, harass, or disturb wildlife and is subject to a $20,000 fine and/or imprisonment.
 (SEC.
 597 CA STATE PENAL CODE).
 DO NOT FEED THE DUCKS, STRAY CATS, OR WILDLIFE.

 Also, please drive carefully and yield to wildlife.
 Campland is not responsible for injuries due to encounters with wildlife.

 Smoking and vaping are not allowed inside any building or restrooms.
 We have a designed smoking area at the swimming pool facility.
 Smoking and vaping are allowed at campsites.
 Please be considerate of your neighbors.